 A data breach can also impact employee morale.
 Employees may feel insecure and uncertain about the security of their personal information and that of the company.

 It is crucial for facility management companies to implement robust security measures to protect against data breaches.
-These measures may include regular security audits, employee training on cybersecurity best practices, and investing in the latest security technologies.
+These measures may include regular security audits, employee training on cybersecurity best practices, and investing in secure cmms software and the latest security technologies.
 By taking these steps, facility management companies can protect themselves and their clients from the negative consequences of a data breach.

 An Intelligent Maintenance Management Platform (IMMP) can play a significant role in preventing data breaches in facility management by providing a secure and efficient way of managing data.